anonymous-code-2025/HybridFlow/README.md

 number of partial results that will turn out futile.
 Also, if 𝑄 contains automorphisms, there will be a lot of redundant computation in the matching process.
 To address these two problems, we propose HybridFlow, an effective method to CSM.

-"HybridFlow: An effective Method for
-Accelerating Continuous Subgraph Matching" by Zhan Gao, Xue Liu, Jianing Zhang, Qingxu Deng.
-If you have any further questions, please feel free to contact us.
+This code is written based on the IVM framework.

 ## Compile